iancooperman/If-Your-Time-is-Short/README.md

 ## Description

 Let's face it, hardly anyone reads past the headline these days, especially not Redditors.
 I can't force anyone to start, but I can provide the next best thing: summaries!
-If Your Time Is Short is a Reddit bot that peruses /r/nottheonion, /r/offbeat, and other subreddits for rising posts linking to news articles and uses GPT-3-Turbo (only as advanced a model as needed) to reply to the post with a concise, bullet-pointed summary of the article's contents.
+If Your Time Is Short is a Reddit bot that peruses various subreddits for rising posts linking to news articles and uses GPT-3-Turbo (only as advanced a model as needed) to reply to the post with a concise, bullet-pointed summary of the article's contents.

 Check out [/u/IfYourTimeIsShort](https://www.reddit.com/user/IfYourTimeIsShort/)'s latest replies!